 With so many African species of wildlife on the decline it’s our view that it is no longer acceptable to ‘enjoy’ the killing of animals for sport, recreation, and fun.
 It has been scientifically proven that trophy hunting of lions causes their decline (Packer et al).
 It is controversial but we also believe in dialogue and engagement, to understand both sides.
 Even Teddy Roosevelt ‘collected’ over 1,200 dead animals on a 6-month trip, and Selous, often called the Father of Hunting, addressed a gathering at the Royal Geographic Society in the early 20th century and said that under the use of the modern gun (in 1910) and the poor ethics of hunters, he didn’t expect to see big game in Africa last much longer.

-Perhaps this COVID era will teach us of a more compassionate time, where we rewrite our contract with Nature.
+Perhaps the COVID era will teach us of a more compassionate time, where we rewrite our contract with Nature.

 Visit Great Plains Foundation - Lions for more information.